 Most analyses of radiative transfer in porous media rely on solving the radiative transfer equation (RTE) and it is necessary to measure or predict the effective continuum radiative properties of the porous medium.
 This can be done by direct or indirect measurements, or by predicting the properties using models of the geometrical structure and surface properties of the porous structural material.
 Most radiative property measurements are made by inferring the detailed properties from measurement of radiative transmission or reflection by the porous material.
 Measured and predicted properties of various packed beds are discussed in Howell (2000), and the properties of open-cell foam insulation are studied in Baillis et al. (2000).
 Haussener et al. (2009) use computerized tomography to determine the physical characteristics of a packed bed of CaCO3 particles, and then use forward Monte Carlo to determine the spectral scattering and absorption coefficients as well as the spectral phase function.
 Although the results were independent of the reflectivity characteristics of the system boundaries (specular or diffuse), they were strongly dependent on the assumed reflectivity characteristics of the particles.
 Barreto et al. (2020) use a Monte Carlo technique with a Henyey-Greenstein phase function to analyze radiative energy transfer through highly porous silicon carbide foams and compare the results with measured transmittance and reflectance from samples.
+Renewal theory is employed by Hajimirza (2022) to derive porous media properties, while Eghresad et al. (2023) provide a method for characterizing porous media properties using artificial neural networks.

 Solutions are difficult when the radiative mean free path is of the order of the overall bed dimensions.
 Simplifying assumptions cannot be made, such as an optically thick medium, and in this case a complete solution of the RTE may be required.
 The two-flux method is often used when one-dimensional radiative transfer is assumed; however, if the particles in the bed are absorbing, this method does not give satisfactory results [Singh and Kaviany (1994)].
-If the solid structure of the porous medium has a defined shape it is possible to use conventional surface-tosurface radiative interchange analysis.
+If the solid structure of the porous medium has a defined shape it is possible to use conventional surface-to-surface radiative interchange analysis.
 This is used in Antoniak et al. (1996) and Palmer et al. (1996) with a Monte Carlo cell-by-cell analysis to simulate radiative transfer among arrays of geometric shapes.
 Some research has tried to define an effective radiative conductivity that can be combined with heat conduction.
 For use in optically thick systems with porosity between 0.4 and 0.5, composed of opaque solid spherical particles with surface emissivity ε_r and thermal conductivity of the solid k_s , the radiative conductivity can be approximated by [Singh and Kaviany (1991, 1994), Kaviany (1991)]: